-Out-of-bounds: Individual forms must be performed within the ring.
+- Out-of-bounds: Individual forms must be performed within the ring.
 The line is out.
-A 0.1-point deduction will be made each time a competitor steps out-of-bounds, as seen by at least one judge.

-- Starting over: A 0.1-point deduction will be made each time a competitor starts a form over. - Using a prop or weapon when not permitted: A 0.5-point deduction will be made if a competitor uses a prop or weapon in an event where props and weapons are not permitted. - Dropping a weapon: A 0.5-point deduction will be made for each time a competitor drops a weapon in individual events only (i.e., this deduction does not apply in demo teams) - Uniform violation: Because the majority of the competitors are children, competitors must remain fully clothed while on the floor.
-A 0.5-point deduction will be made for removing any part of one's uniform prior to being dismissed by the center judge.
-In addition, five points will be deducted from the offender's school's total school points score. - Unsuccessful arbitration: If a competitor calls for arbitration and the Arbitrator does not rule in their favor, a 0.1-point deduction will be applied to their score.
+A 0.1-point deduction will be made each time a competitor steps out-of-bounds, as seen by at least one judge. - Starting over: A 0.1-point deduction will be made each time a competitor starts a form over. - Using a prop or weapon when not permitted: A 0.5-point deduction will be made if a competitor uses a prop or weapon in an event where props and weapons are not permitted. - Dropping a weapon: A 1.0-point deduction will be made for each time a competitor either intentionally releases or drops a weapon in individual and demo events. - Unsuccessful arbitration: If a competitor calls for arbitration and the Arbitrator does not rule in their favor, a 0.1-point deduction will be applied to their score.

-4.1.6 Contemporary vs Traditional Forms
+4.1.6 Traditional vs. Contemporary Forms